norman02/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: January 28, 2021

+**Today's Progress**: I finished learning the basics of node.js and express.
+I've set up an express server to handle GET requests.
+Next step will be handling other request types.

 ### Day 15: January 19, 2021

 **Today's Progress**: Started learning node.js, set up an express server.